antrea-io/antrea/docs/architecture.md

 purposes.

 When accessing the Controller, `antctl` invokes the Controller API to query the required information.
-Antrea leverages [Kubernetes API aggregation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) to enable `antctl` to reach the Antrea Controller API through the Kubernetes API - `antctl` connects and authenticates to the Kubernetes API, which will proxy the `antctl` API requests to the Antrea Controller.
-In this way, `antctl` can be executed on any machine that can reach the Kubernetes API, and it can also leverage the `kubectl` configuration (`kubeconfig` file) to discover the Kubernetes API and authentication information. `antctl` can be executed through `kubectl` as a `kubectl` plugin as well.
+As described earlier, `antctl` can reach the Controller API through the Kubernetes API, and have the Kubernetes API authenticate, authorize, and proxy the API requests to the Controller. `antctl` can be executed through `kubectl` as a `kubectl` plugin as well.

 When accessing the Agent, `antctl` connects to the Agent's local REST endpoint, and can only be executed locally in the Agent's container.